Color Me Country: Background and content

-In later years, the album received three and a half stars from Mark Deming of Allmusic.
-Deming found her to be a country performer who seemed to have never reached her full potential: "Color Me Country makes it clear that wasn't because of a lack of talent, and this is a fascinating and entertaining curio from a forgotten country music pioneer," he concluded.
-David Browne of Rolling Stone called the album's production to be "lean and spunky, making her sound like the equal of Loretta Lynn or Tammy Wynette."

-Release and chart performance
+Release and reception

 Color Me Country was released in August 1970 on Plantation Records.
-It was Martell's first and only studio release in her music career.
-It was originally issued as a vinyl LP, containing five songs on "side A" and six songs on "side B." In 2014, the album was reissued as a compact disc collection via Real Gone Music.
-It was later reissued to digital and streaming services in the 2010s, including Apple Music.
-Following its initial release, Color Me Country spent two weeks on the Billboard Top Country Albums chart, peaking at number 40 in October 1970.
+It was Martell's only major release in her career.
+Color Me Country spent two weeks on the Billboard Top Country Albums chart, peaking at number 40 in October 1970.

-Three singles were spawned from Color Me Country.
-Its first single was Martell's cover of "Color Him Father," which was issued as a single in July 1969.
+Three singles were spawned from the album; its first was Martell's cover of "Color Him Father", issued in July 1969.
 The single spent ten weeks on the Billboard Hot Country Songs chart and peaked at number 22 on the list in September 1969.
 It was Martell's highest-charting single release on the country songs chart.
 In November 1969, Martell's cover of "Before the Next Teardrop Falls" was issued as the record's second single.
 The song spent eight weeks on the Billboard country chart and peaked at number 33 in January 1970.
 "Bad Case of the Blues" was issued as the third single in February 1970.
 Spending six weeks on the country chart, it peaked at number 58 two months later.
 It was also Martell's last charting single.
-A fourth single was released from the LP titled "You're Crying Boy, Crying."
-Issued in November 1970, the single did not chart.
+The final single was "You're Crying Boy, Crying"; issued in November 1970, it did not chart.

+In 2014, the album was released on CD via Real Gone Music.
+It was later reissued to digital and streaming services in the 2010s, including Apple Music.